common-workflow-language/common-workflow-language/core/tool-description.md

 ### Output description

 Describes files that are generated in the process of execution.
+Also uses JSON-Schema.

+Adapter section of individual outputs consists of a glob expression (to capture generated files), as well as "meta" and "indices" fields used to describe metadata of generated files.

-### Command line specification
+### Command line adapter

 Procedural or declarative description of how to run a tool via command line.